Nahom77/Spotify-DESKTOP-clone/README.md

 ### Continued development

-Backend development, user authentication, other rest features of spotidy will be continued in the feature.
+Backend development, user authentication, other rest features of spotify will be continued in the feature.

 ## Author